The Jewel (1933 film)

-The Jewel is a 1933 British crime film directed by Reginald Denham, produced by Hugh Perceval, and starring Hugh Williams, Frances Drake and Jack Hawkins.
-The film is based on an Edgar Wallace novel The Strange Countess.
+The Jewel is a 1933 British crime film directed by Reginald Denham and starring Hugh Williams, Frances Drake and Jack Hawkins.
+It was written by Basil Mason based on the1925 Edgar Wallace novel The Strange Countess, and was produced by Hugh Perceval as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera and stills but no film or video materials.

 Plot summary

 A family heirloom is stolen and the family attempts to recover it.